When it comes to retirement planning, it’s never too early to start saving.

-A program of regular investing does not ensure a gain or protect against loss.
-Its success depends largely on the investor’s willingness to continue buying shares in a declining market.
+A regular investing program does not ensure a gain or protect against loss.
+Its success depends largely on the investor’s willingness to continue buying shares.
 You should always consult a financial professional when making long-term investment plans.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.